Debriefing

-Debriefing is a report of a mission or project or the information so obtained.
+Debriefing is a report of a mission or project, or the information so obtained.
 It is a structured process following an exercise or event that reviews the actions taken.
 As a technical term, it implies a specific and active intervention process that has developed with more formal meanings such as operational debriefing.
 It is classified into different types, which include military, experiential, and psychological debriefing, among others.

 Model

 The popular meaning of debriefing is that "of telling about what has happened" with a sense of reviewing or going over an experience or actions in order to achieve order and meaning concerning what was reported.
 It is a structured process that also evaluates the contributions of various participants in the determination of success or failure of the operation.
 The processes may involve receiving an explanation; receiving information and situation-based reminders of context; and reporting of measures of performance, and/or opportunities to further investigate the results of a study, investigation, or assessment of performance after participation in an immersive activity is complete.

-Aside from the goal of inciting reflection and encourage communication, debriefing is also used to explore the emotions of the participant.
+Aside from the goal of inciting reflection and encouraging communication, debriefing is also used to explore the emotions of the participant.
 This variable helps frame the experience in such a way that it enhances the learning.

 Effective debriefings typically include the following essential elements: